sranins/BusinessApplication-ReleaseNotes/articles/Spring18/business-application-platform/powerapps/index.md

 PowerApps is also tightly integrated with Office 365.
-You can use the same set of tools to customize and extend an increasing number of Office 365 apps and build standalone business applications connected to more than 200 data sources.
+You can use the same set of tools to customize and extend an increasing number of Office 365 apps, and build standalone business applications connected to more than 200 data sources.
 You can now build two types of applications with PowerApps: model‑driven apps and canvas apps.